strontic/strontic.github.io/xcyclopedia/library/cvtres.exe-70D838A7DC5B359C3F938A71FAD77DB0.md

 ## Possible Misuse

 *The following table contains possible examples of `cvtres.exe` being misused.
-While `cvtres.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `cvtres.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --